image-description

 Unless otherwise noted, posts are authored by Terry Wohlers.

-While additive manufacturing is a great technology on its own, it’s important not to overlook how useful it is when complementing other manufacturing methods.
+By Clare Scott While additive manufacturing is a great technology on its own, it’s important not to overlook how useful it is when complementing other manufacturing methods.
 Take casting, for example.
 Metal casting is a method of production that has been around for thousands of years, which attests to its effectiveness – but that doesn’t mean it has no room for improvement.
-Additive manufacturing has shown itself to be an intriguing new way…
+Additive manufacturing has shown itself to be an…

 Read More